garfix/nli-go/doc/manual/application-user/use.md

 * OptionKeys: the keys of these options
 * OptionValues: the values of these options

+The application writes its log files in the directory `./logs`

-The config file is described [here](doc/manual/knowledge-engineer/config.md).
+The config file is described [here](../knowledge-engineer/config.md).